janwilmans/buggazer/README.md

 # buggazer
-Buggazer is a C# based dbgview-type application, superseded by DebugView++ but still here for reference

 This project is now nolonger being developed, all feature of BugGazer (and more) will be implemented in DebugView++, see: https://github.com/djeedjay/DebugViewPP